A photo of a building at Trinity College Dublin

 Taylor even moderated one of four panel discussions, “Implementation Science and Scaling Globally,” while Meeks facilitated a breakout session following the conversation.

-Taylor said she asked the panelists what it would take to improve the uptake of implementation science, the study of methods to promote the integration of evidence-based research into routine practice.
+Taylor said that she asked the panelists what it would take to improve the uptake of implementation science, the study of methods to promote the integration of evidence-based research into routine practice.

 “One of the responses was that we needed to have a more centralized way to access implementation science findings and best practices,” said Taylor.
 “There are some journals that are exclusively focused on implementation science, but many are not, and right now it’s just very scattered.”